 - Concentric contraction – the muscles are shortening and the joint is moving.

 - Eccentric contraction – the muscles are contracting but they are elongating and the joint is moving.

 There you go.
-If you are looking at quickly recovering from your knee injury, make sure to incorporate those three exercises.
+If you are looking to quickly recover from your knee injury, make sure to incorporate those three exercises.
 First, work on the range of motion which is super important.
-Second, work on the knee isometrically and we did that with the bodyweight deadlift with the knee at different ranges of motion.
+Second, work on the knee isometrically, which we did with the bodyweight deadlift with the knee at different ranges of motion.
 Thirdly, work on the Single Leg Tubing Leg Press.

 Thank you very much for the question in the Exercises For Injuries Secret Facebook group.
-The Facebook Secret Group is for anyone who purchased one of my products.
-They are invited into this Facebook Secret group page where I check in every single day and answer people’s questions about the program that they are doing or any questions that they have outside of the program.
-I hope to see you in the Facebook Secret group page.
+The Facebook Secret Group is for anyone who has purchased one of my products.
+They are invited into this Facebook Secret Group page where I check in every single day and answer people’s questions about the program that they are doing, or any questions that they have outside of the program.
+I hope to see you in the Facebook Secret Group page.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that I have an article, an interview, or a video that will help you overcome your injury or pain.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-Every couple of days you’ll get a video like this where I talk about overcoming injury or pain.
+When you subscribe, every couple of days you’ll get a video like this where I talk about overcoming injury or pain.